4auvar/VulnNodeApp/README.md

 # Issues
 - In case of bugs in the application, feel free to create an [issues](https://github.com/4auvar/VulnNodeApp/issues) on github.

-# Contributation
+# Contribution
-- Feel free to create a pull request for any contributation.
+- Feel free to create a pull request for any contribution.

-You can reach me at [Gaurav Nayak](https://github.com/4auvar) or DM me at [@4auvar](https://twitter.com/4auvar)
+You can contact me at [@4auvar](https://twitter.com/4auvar)